VanierBlack/Telegram-English-Words-Bot/Readme.md

 - The script must be running continuously for the scheduler to work.
 If you close the script, the scheduled tasks will not run.
 - Ensure that the Access database file path and table structure match the script's expectations.
 - The script uses the Windows registry to store the last read index.
 Ensure that the script has the necessary permissions to read and write to the registry.
+- You can use this Code as BluePrint for anything you want to automate.

 ## License